serverless-is/aws-lambda-with-dynamodb/README.md

 ## Create AWS Lambda Function using Serverless Framework

-1. Create service a new service or project(aws-lambda-with-dynamodb) for AWS Lambda functions (getToDoItem and saveToDoItem).
+1. Create service a new service or project(aws-lambda-with-dynamodb) for AWS Lambda functions (createToDoItem, updateToDoItem, getToDoItem, getAllToDoItems and deleteToDoItem).
 You can define one or more functions in a service

   ```bash
   sls create --template aws-nodejs-typescript --path aws-lambda-with-dynamodb --name getToDoItem